azuline/rose/README.md

 Great!
 Next, we'll (1) configure Rosé, (2) mount the virtual filesystem, and finally (3) play music!

 1. Rosé requires a configuration file.
-The configuration file is located at `$XDG_CONFIG_HOME/rose/config.toml`.
-If you've not done anything weird with your system, it should be located at `~/.config/rose/config.toml`.
+On Linux, the configuration file is located at `$XDG_CONFIG_HOME/rose/config.toml`, which is typically `~/.config/rose/.config.toml`.
+On MacOS, the configuration file is located at `~/Library/Preferences/rose/config.toml`.

    Only two configuration options are required: